Showing entries 1 to 9

 disable log-bin & log_slow_queries

 Since the goal is to reload data quickly, we need to eliminate any potential bottlenecks.
 Setting innodb_flush_log_at_trx_commit = 0 this will reduce the amount of disk I/O by avoiding a flush to disk on each commit.
-If you are not using XA compliant transactions (multi system two-phase commits) …
+If you are not using XA compliant transactions (multi system two-phase commits) then you …

 [Read more]